alhassy/emacs.d/README.md

 	       (text-mode . flyspell-mode))
     )

-Enabling fly-spell for text-mode enables it for org and latex modes since they derive from text-mode.

 Flyspell needs a spell checking tool, which is not included in Emacs.
 We install `aspell` spell checker using, say, homebrew via `brew install aspell`.
 Note that Emacs' `ispell` is the interface to such a command line spelling utility.